jungtaekkim/bayeso/README.md

 * [Online documentation](http://bayeso.readthedocs.io)

 ## Installation
-We recommend it should be installed in `virtualenv`.
+We recommend installing it with `virtualenv`.
 You can choose one of three installation options.

 * Using PyPI repository (for user installation)